OUR SERVICES

 The employee should seek to utilise his/her vacation leave entitlement during the same calendar year when it is due.
 If not applied for, the employee cannot claim payment.
 It is only possible to carry forward up to 50% of the annual leave entitlement to the following year if there is an agreement with the employer.

-The amount of sick leave varies according to the relevant sector of industry.
+The amount of sick leave entitlement due to employees varies according to the relevant sector of industry.
 The applicable amount of sick leave entitlement is provided in the relevant Wage Regulation Order that regulates the specific sector of industry; or where the sector is not covered by a Wage Regulation Order, an employee is entitled to two working weeks of sick leave annually (calculated in hours).

 Employees are entitled to a maximum period of one year injury leave on full pay, unless the full amount of any injury benefit to which such employee may be entitled in terms of the Social Security Act, if s/he is injured during the actual discharge of his/her duties and not due to contributory negligence on her/his part or to any contravention of safety rules laid down by the employer.
 During such time, vacation leave and bonuses continue to accrue.